swartchris8/swartchris8.github.io/_posts/2022-08-22-my-cookbook-for-data-creation.md

 I am sharing my data creation process here, so you don't need to watch me talk for an hour.

-My road to successful data creation
+My cookbook for data creation

 1. define success in business terms
 2. map the data with stakeholders for buy in
 3. rapid prototype from data to deployment